Photo courtesy The Brown Hotel

 The Brown Hotel

-1923 Georgian Revival luxury hotel whose founder J. Graham Brown lived in the 15th-floor penthouse until 1969 and is the most-reported spirit in the building.
+1923 Georgian Revival luxury hotel whose founder J. Graham Brown lived in a hotel suite until his death in 1969 and is the most-reported spirit in the building.

 335 West Broadway, Louisville, KY 40202